 A trained caregiver can maximize the social interactions and stimulation that helps delay the onset of further symptoms while keeping you notified about the progression of your loved one's condition.

 Two factors are involved in the decision to bring in home care to help your loved one.
 One, is the issue of whether your loved one needs some assistance around the house.
 The other is whether your loved one needs more assistance than home care can provide.

 Take a look at your senior loved one's home to see if a little help is needed:

 If your loved one is no longer able to drive, care at home can provide the bridge that's needed to keep them connected to the outside world.
 Most seniors are extremely reluctant to abandon the freedom that driving brings, so keep an eye open for traffic tickets or scratches on the car that indicate it's time to take away the car keys.

-Finding the right Home Care company is key to finding a caregiver whom you can trust to provide your loved one with the care they need.
-Because you're making a big decision, feel free to ask any questions that you have.
-Here are a few key questions to help you get started.
+Finding the right home care company is key to finding a caregiver whom you can trust to provide your loved one with the care they need.
+Because you're making a big decision, prepare all the necessary questions.
+Here are a few key questions for home health agencies to help you get started.

 Ensure Your Loved One's Caregiver is a Personality Match